 South Jakarta's Blok M is 38 km from the Airport - the bus stops aat Sedyatmo Toll, Grogol Toll, Semanggi Toll Gate, Jl.
 Gatot Subroto, Jl.
 Sudirman, Jl.
 Sisingamangaraja & at Plaza Block M.

-The monorail service connecting Soekarno-Hatta Airport in Tanggerang with the neighboring subdistrict of Serpong in South Tanggerang - tentatively scheduled to open in July 2015 - is to have 14 shelters (including at Terminals 1, 2 & 3) along the monorail line.
+The monorail service connecting Soekarno-Hatta Airport in Tanggerang with the neighboring subdistrict of Serpong in South Tanggerang - should be completed soon and is to have 14 shelters (including at Terminals 1, 2 & 3) along the monorail line.